 a sample letter that could be used to send to parents?

-situation for being on the PEG List is unique, and so each school
+situation for being on the PEG List is unique, the school

-must write its own letter, addressing its specific situation.
+needs to write its own letter addressing its specific situation.

 - state the basic situation (that the school is on the PEG